nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 If bullet/ordered list text is a complete sentence, use proper punctuation and end with period.

 If bullet/ordered list text is an incomplete sentence, do not end with period.

+If bullet/ordered list belongs to a sentence, use commas to seprate each item with the second last time including `and` at end.

 When writing about people